tvaroglu/credit_check/README.md

 * [x] Add functionality to calculate the check sum digit.

+* [x] Can you make it work for American Express numbers?
+342804633855673 is valid but 342801633855673 is invalid

 * [ ] Create a command line interface that allows the user to validate a number

-* [ ] Can you make it work for American Express numbers?
-342804633855673 is valid but 342801633855673 is invalid